juanfran2018/Ofelia-Confinement-Shear-Cell/Software/Reflectivity/README.md

 ## Using RefNX software for modelling data

-Refnx is a powerful Python package  that has been used to model and fit the Neutron Reflectometry data obtained with Ofelia and Nellie [[1]](#1)[[2]](#2).
+Refnx is a powerful Python package  that has been used to model and fit the Neutron Reflectometry data obtained with Ofelia and Nellie [[1]](#1).

-In our experiments, the following schematics has been used through a Jupyter Notebook file:
+In our experiments, the following schematics has been used through a Jupyter Notebook file.
+Additional information on how to operate with RefNX can be found elsewhere [[2]](#2).
+Here, a brief description of a reflectivity experiment performed using Ofelia is presented:

 1. Packages needed to load the fitting procedure